-The Public Safety Management (PSM) program has an interdisciplinary focus that prepares students to assume supervisory and leadership positions within the broad arena of public safety.
-The curriculum emphasizes theory and practice while teaching students to think critically about public safety issues from local through global perspectives.
-The course work exposes students to the essential elements of public safety: public safety environment and organizations, public safety management, public safety laws and methods, leadership and crisis management, investigative and crime scene management, identity and financial crime management, criminal procedure and constitutional law, and terrorism as concept and tactic.
-The societal and ethical implications of public safety concerns are addressed as well.
+The Public Service Management (PSM) program has an interdisciplinary focus that prepares students to assume supervisory and leadership positions within the broad arena of public service.
+The curriculum emphasizes theory and practice while teaching students to think critically about public service issues from local through global perspectives.
+The course work exposes students to the essential elements of public service: public service environment and organizations, public service management, public service laws and methods, leadership and crisis management, investigative and crime scene management, identity and financial crime management, criminal procedure and constitutional law, and terrorism as concept and tactic.
+The societal and ethical implications of public service concerns are addressed as well.
 Overall, the curriculum has a strong theoretical focus, providing students with an understanding of the underlying concepts, theories, principles, and laws that affect societal systems, public policy, constitutional rights, and human behavior.
-The multidisciplinary focus of the program encourages synthesis of theoretical constructs, current research, ethical/legal considerations, and leadership roles, with the goal of educating progressive leaders capable of pursuing a wide variety of career tracts and implementing best practices models of public safety management.
+The multi-disciplinary focus of the program encourages synthesis of theoretical constructs, current research, ethical/legal considerations, and leadership roles, with the goal of educating progressive leaders capable of pursuing a wide variety of career tracts and implementing best practices models of public service management.

-Mission Statement of the Public Safety Management Program
+Mission Statement of the Public Service Management Program

-The Public Safety Management curriculum is structured in an accelerated format to develop public safety professionals capable of meeting the constant changes they will encounter in their respective workplaces.
+The Public Service Management curriculum is structured in an accelerated format to develop public service professionals capable of meeting the constant changes they will encounter in their respective workplaces.
 It is a competency-based education program that prepares students to become able communicators, critical and synthetic thinkers, and life-long learners.

 The program embraces and promotes diversity in all areas, respecting diverse academic levels, faith traditions, and social-economic backgrounds.
 The faculty and staff are committed to the innovative education of the whole person, keeping in focus each student as a returning adult who contributes unique experience and knowledge.
-The faculty and staff's methodology, teaching, and role modeling determine the expectations we have for our students: respecting others, seeking knowledge actively, and utilizing the skills and foundations needed for effective management in public safety settings.
+The faculty and staff's methodology, teaching, and role modeling determine the expectations we have for our students: respecting others, seeking knowledge actively, and utilizing the skills and foundations needed for effective management in public service settings.